-Continuation of Individuals with Disabilities Education Act (IDEA) - Project 7475
+Continuation of Individuals with Disabilities Education Act (IDEA) - Project 8475

 The Individuals with Disabilities Act (IDEA) is the federal law that supports education and related service programming for children and youth with disabilities.
 Part B of the law, the main program, authorizes grants to state and local education agencies to offset part of the costs of the K12 education needs of these children; it also authorizes preschool state grants.
 These funds will only be used after a minimum of 90 percent of all ESE Base Funding and ESE Guarantee is utilized for school-level costs aggregated for all programs across the District.
 The Superintendent recommends that IDEA continue to fund Staffing Specialists, 1:1 ESE Classroom Assistants, ESE Interpreters, and ESE Job Coaches for each school based on the Exceptional Student Education (ESE) Department recommendations.
 In addition, if the District's available ESE funds are less than its required ESE expenditures for ESE personnel, the Superintendent recommends funding a portion of the ESE Classroom Assistant units through IDEA.
-The initial IDEA allocation for fiscal year 2016-2017 is \$5.5 million and is subject to change throughout the year.
+The initial IDEA allocation for fiscal year 2017-2018 is \$5.5 million and is subject to change throughout the year.

-Continuation of Title I - Part A - Project 7401
+Continuation of Title I - Part A - Project 8401

 The Superintendent recommends the continuation of the Title I - Part A program.
 The Curriculum, Instruction, & Assessment Department determines eligibility and allocation of funds to Title I schools based on the density of poverty within schools as demonstrated by free-reduced lunch participants.
-For fiscal year 2016-2017, eighteen (18) District schools were deemed eligible.
-The allocation of \$4.7 million may or may not be revised during the fiscal year.
+For fiscal year 2017-2018, twenty (20) District schools were deemed eligible.
+The allocation of \$5.3 million may or may not be revised during the fiscal year.

 In addition, the Superintendent recommends the continued use of these funds to provide ongoing embedded professional development support for schools by providing partial support for the Instructional Coach program in personnel and other associated costs.
-Title I - Part A, in conjunction with Title II - Part A, Reading Instruction - Project 6123, and CSR - Instructional Coaches - Project 4104, will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
+Title I - Part A, in conjunction with Title II - Part A and Reading Instruction - Project 6123 will place full or part-time Instructional Coaches in qualifying elementary, middle, and high schools.
 The embedded professional development activities provided by the Instructional Coaches are directly related to student achievement issues and reflect intensive efforts to increase achievement through the more highly developed cognitive base of teachers in the area of literacy.
-Title I - Part A will provide 4.20 Instructional Math Coaches and 2.70 Instructional Reading Coaches for a total of \$0.5 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2015-2016 are received.
-These positions will be budgeted at the department level.
+School will use their Title I - Part A allocations to purchase 4.20 Instructional Math Coaches and 2.70 Instructional Reading Coaches for a total of \$0.5 million; however, the allocation may be adjusted at the school level once testing results for fiscal year 2016-2017 are received.

-Continuation of Title II - Part A - Project 7405
+Continuation of Title II - Part A - Project 8405